equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 ```

 ## Connect to the vCenter
 Connecting to the vCenter requires that the VPN be established.
 Once the VPN is connected, launch a browser to https://vcva.packet.local/ui.
-You’ll need to accept the self-signed certificate and then enter the  vCenter username and password provided in the output.
-NOTE- use the `vCenter_Password` and not the `vCenter_Appliance_Root_Password`
+You’ll need to accept the self-signed certificate, and then enter the
+`vCenter_Username` and `vCenter_Password`
+provided in the Outputs of the run of "terraform apply"
+(or alternatively from the generated file `terraform.tfstate`).
+NOTE- use the `vCenter_Password` and not the `vCenter_Appliance_Root_Password`.
+NOTE- on a mac, you may find that the chrome browser will not allow the connection.
+If so, try using firefox.

 ## Exposing k8s services
 Currently services can be exposed on the bundled seesaw load balancer(s) on VIPs